cksource/ckeditor-cs-on-premises-infrastructure/azure/aks/example-usage/README.md

 download it here: https://docs.microsoft.com/en-us/cli/azure/

 ## Quickstart
-The project requires resource group `cksource` and storage account in that resource group named the same - `cksource`.
+The project requires resource group `ckeditor-cs` and storage account in that resource group named the same - `ckeditor-cs`.
 You can change used resource group and storage group inside [infrastructure/main.tf](./infrastructure/main.tf) file and [service/main.tf](./service/main.tf)